Warcraft: Azeroth

 In the expansion World of Warcraft: Cataclysm, Azeroth has been changed permanently in-game, even for players without the expansion set installed.
 The corrupted Black Dragon Aspect, Deathwing the Destroyer (formerly Neltharion, the Earth-Warder) has broken free from imprisonment in Deepholm, part of the Elemental Plane, and caused major changes and destruction in the land.
 In addition, many new parts of the continents of Azeroth that have previously been inaccessible have become key parts in the new world.

 Lorewise, this is the second major change to the face of Azeroth, the first being the Sundering.
 The Sundering was caused as a result of the War of the Ancients where demons of the Burning Legion invaded the ancient Kalimdor.
 It caused a massive explosion that split the one continent into the four seen in-game and created the Maelstrom.

 World of Warcraft: Mists of Pandaria was the fourth expansion released and it focuses on the mythical and long-forgotten lands of Pandaria, a continent far to the south that has until now been shrouded in magical mists.
+It has been inhabited by the Pandarens (a race of humanoid giant pandas).
 With both factions landing on Pandaria, adventurers rediscover the ancient Pandaren people, whose wisdom will help guide them to new destinies; the Pandaren Empire's ancient enemy, the Mantid; and their legendary oppressors, the enigmatic Mogu.
 The storyline for Mists of Pandaria is split into multiple chapters.
 The story arc that introduces Pandaria—where players discover the continent and level up, helping to solve problems and figure out what happened for the past 10,000 years and why—was included entirely within the initial expansion release.
 Later chapters in the storyline brought the war between the Horde and the Alliance back into focus, including changing parts of Pandaria (via phasing) to show additional settlements, and eventually returning the players back to Kalimdor for a final showdown, dethroning Warchief Garrosh Hellscream.

 World of Warcraft: Legion was the sixth expansion released and it focuses on the Broken Isles, a continent and group of islands located northeast of the Maelstrom in the middle of the Great Sea; one of the islands contains the Tomb of the Dark Titan, Sargeras.
 The Burning Legion has started an invasion of Azeroth and the player characters must find powerful artifacts to stop the invasion.
 Having thwarted the Burning Legion's attempts to invade Azeroth, the players and other significant lore characters traveled to Argus, the homeworld of the Burning Legion, in order to end its threat.
 While successful, they couldn't stop Sargeras entirely.
 Before being banished and imprisoned, he thrust a magical sword into the surface of Azeroth, leaving the planet wounded and bleeding a magical substance called "Azerite".